-6. The extended duration of the prodromal phase in Alzheimer’s is best explained by considering (a) that causative neurotoxins in Alzheimer’s are relatively weak individually.
+5. The extended duration of the prodromal phase in Alzheimer’s is best explained by considering that the causative neurotoxins in Alzheimer’s are relatively weak individually.
 Relatively weak neurotoxins would require an additional extended period of time before they are sufficiently numerous to destroy a critical portion of the uncountable billion number of targeted memory glial-neurons complexes.

-7. This theory predicts that the duration of the prodromal phase of Alzheimer’s will prove to be substantially longer than that currently estimated as soon as this disease is diagnosable by simple blood tests.
+6. This theory predicts that the duration of the prodromal phase of Alzheimer’s will prove to be substantially longer than that currently estimated as soon as this disease is diagnosable by simple blood tests.
 It is highly probable that there will be a time in the future when the length of the prodromal phase can be calculated with precision by objective laboratory studies.
-The author anticipates that diagnostic laboratory findings will be confirmed in some teenagers prior to their ability to vote.
-(Age 18)
+The author anticipates that diagnostic laboratory findings will be measurable long before the patient is an adult.

-E) If one documents the first manifestation of ALS, solely by the initial and measurable loss of muscular coordination, (the ability to hit a ball, traveling at 80-90 mph, with a stick), Gehrig’s prodromal course would appear to be in the range of a year or less.
+7. If one documents the first manifestation of ALS, solely by the initial and measurable loss of muscular coordination, (the ability to hit a ball, traveling at 80-90 mph, with a stick), Gehrig’s prodromal course would appear to be in the range of a year or two at most.

-F. A few ALS patients have an unexplainable variation in the rate of progression of their disease: (a very small number of patients appear to live 2 to 4 times longer than others.)
+A few ALS patients have an unexplainable variation in the rate of progression of their disease: a very small number of patients appear to live 2 to 5 times longer than others.
 Many serious students of ALS cite specific instances during which there is minimal progression of the underlying disease for months or even years, without explanation.
-(Unfortunately there is minimal published evidence confirming that these specific patients actually had ALS.)
+Unfortunately there is minimal published data confirming that these specific patients actually had ALS.

 This theory has a possible explanation for the variation in longevity.
 Hepatic generated neurotoxins could easily vary in both quantity and the strength of their relative neurotoxicity due to as yet undetermined dietary factors.

-G. Primary Dementia: It is only natural that there would be a number of various manifestations of primary dementias.
+Primary Dementia: It is only natural that there would be a number of various manifestations of primary dementias.
 Some neurotoxins would primarily affect one aspect of behavior, while others would be more likely to affect other aspects of memory or various other forms of antisocial behavior.
-These differences would be dependent on a combination of the chemical structure and quantity of neurotoxins produced in addition to innate intelligence and prior education of each afflicted patient.
+These differences would be dependent on a combination of the chemical structure and quantity of neurotoxins produced in addition to a patient’s innate intelligence, personality and prior education.

-It is most likely that the chemical structure, spatial configuration and quantity of specific neurotoxins will prove to correlate directly with the characteristic type of observed dementia or specific neurodegenerative disease diagnosed.
+This theory further predicts that the chemical structure, spatial configuration and quantity of specific neurotoxins will prove to correlate directly with the characteristic type of observed dementia.

 A logical extension of these heretical ideas, should they prove to be correct, lies on uncharted waters.
 Proposing this idea will lead many fellow professionals to openly question the sanity of the author.

-4B-1 Based on the simple, but heretical, premise that the proximate cause of both ALS and Alzheimer’s are hepatic generated neurotoxins it is only logical to conclude that liver transplant in a patient afflicted with ALS will very likely prevent the inevitable progression of ALS giving afflicted patients a more normal life expectancy.
+4B-1 Based on the simple, but heretical, premise that the proximate cause of both ALS and Alzheimer’s are hepatic generated neurotoxins it is only logical to conclude that liver transplant in a patient afflicted with ALS will very likely prevent the inevitable progression of muscle weakness giving an ALS afflicted patient a more normal life expectancy.

-It should be a foregone conclusion, that when a young, intelligent, otherwise healthy patient, is diagnosed with ALS, and is informed he has a 95-100% of dying within a few years, he might opt for an experimental liver transplant.
-In the past decade, the number of liver transplants has remained relatively constant in the range of 5,000 – 6,500 per year.
-Average survival is in the range of 15-20 years, greatly dependent on the patient’s willingness to take care of themselves.
+It should be a foregone conclusion that when a young intelligent otherwise healthy patient is diagnosed with ALS, and is informed he has a 95-100% probability of dying within two to four years; he might opt for an experimental liver transplant.
+In the past decade, the number of liver transplants (replacements) has remained relatively constant in the range of 5,000 – 6,500 per year.
+Average survival post liver transplant is in the range of 10-20 years or more greatly dependent on the patient’s willingness to take care of themselves.

 Liver transplants are painful, expensive and fraught with unforeseeable complications.
-At present they are reserved exclusively for patients with, terminal liver disease who would be dead without one, within a matter of days or weeks.
+At present they are reserved exclusively for patients with terminal end stage liver disease who would be dead without one within days or weeks.

 In view of the fact this proposal for an experimental liver transplant is so far outside what most might consider rational thought the author feels obligated to expand on the pros and cons to any prospective patient considering such a decision.

-When an attending physician speaks to a patient and his family with ALS he is obligated to present all relevant facts: ALS is a debilitating and inevitably fatal disease still without any known or effective treatment nearly 200 years after first being recognized in a single patient in 1824.
-In a few Scandinavian countries suicide is an acceptable alternative treatment for patients with ALS.
+When an attending physician speaks to a patient and his family with ALS he is obligated to present all relevant facts: ALS is an inevitably fatal disease still without any known or effective treatment nearly 200 years after first being recognized in a single patient in 1824.
+In a few Scandinavian countries suicide is acceptable alternative treatment for ALS patients.
 (10)

 The author conceived the theory that a liver transplant will arrest the progression of muscle weakness in ALS purely by deductive reasoning.
 There are no experimental animal models in which to test this theory in a laboratory.

-Should the premise of the “Liver Brain Theory” prove to be correct, as the author believes it will be, a new healthy liver will not continue to produce the hepatic generated neurotoxins he theorizes to be the proximate cause of ALS.
-A successful liver transplant in an ALS patient would likely give an ALS patient a more normal life expectancy
+Should the premise of the liver brain theory be validated as the author believes it will be, a new healthy liver will not continue to produce the hepatic generated neurotoxins he theorizes to be the proximate cause of ALS.
+A successful liver transplant in an ALS patient may grant ALS patients a more normal life expectancy

 4B-2.
-Approximately 5,000 to 6,500 liver transplants have been performed annually in the past decade in the US.
-The number of transplants is limited only by the number of healthy transplantable livers.
-Because of the paucity of transplantable livers, the recent trend is for a family member to donate part of his liver to a related patient near death from end stage liver disease.
-Current estimates are that 3-5% of liver transplants are now from live donors.
+Approximately 6,000 to 7,500 liver transplants have been performed annually in the past decade in the US.
+The number of transplants is limited only by the number of healthily transplantable livers.
+Because of the increasing paucity of transplantable livers relative to their need, the recent trend is for a family member to donate part of his liver to a related patient near death from end stage liver disease.
+Current estimates are that 5-10 % of liver transplants are now from live donors.
 The first patient to receive part of her dad’s liver recently celebrated her 25th post-transplant anniversary.
-The human liver is the only human organ that can regenerate itself.
+The human liver is the only organ that can regenerate itself.

 Total debunking of this heretical theory will have major benefit: it will allow others to be willing to propose new ideas, without acquiring the stigma of being labeled as “crazy” as this author anticipates he will be if this theory is repudiated by several human experiments.

 (1) Suggested Clinical Studies